AllStarLink/ASL3-Manual/docs/mans/asl-say.md

 **ip6** - The first global-scope IPv6 of the system

 ## EXAMPLE
-`asl-day -n 1999 -w time` will speak the current time on node 1999.
+`asl-say -n 1999 -w time` will speak the current time on node 1999.

 ## BUGS